Klang Selangor, Malaysia Travel Guide

 Post offices operate Monday to Friday.
 Government offices are generally open from 8 AM to 5 PM.

-Restaurant hours vary, some hawker centers open ALL day and night.
+When restaurants are open vary, some food courts open ALL day and night.
 ATMs are widely available 24/7.

 Major holidays impact services.
 Check schedules and book transport early.
 Enjoy airport lounges with Priority Pass for a relaxing wait.
 If flights are disrupted, Compensair can help with claims.